Skip to content

 How the ACT Is Scored

 ACT scoring can feel confusing at first because students see two types of numbers: raw scores and scaled scores.
 Raw score is simply how many questions you answered correctly in a section.
 Scaled score is the section score reported on the 1 to 36 ACT scale.
-Your final composite score is the average of your four section scores, rounded to the nearest whole number.
-This means your composite does not come directly from total questions correct across the whole exam.
-It comes from section-level conversion first, then averaging.
+Your current Composite score is the average of English, Math, and Reading, rounded to the nearest whole number.
+Science is optional and is reported separately when taken, with Math and Science also producing a STEM score.

 Why does scaling exist?
 Different ACT forms can vary slightly in difficulty.
 A scaling process helps keep score interpretation fair across forms and test dates.
 This is similar in spirit to many standardized exams.
 If one form is a little harder than another, raw scores are not always compared one-to-one.
 A scaled reporting system is used so admissions offices can read scores with a stable benchmark.